Learning syntactic analysis in a fast and easy way

 Version 2

-I then had the insight that, as I said, marked my teaching career as before and after: the probable cause for him not being able to use that content could be as simple as him not knowing what to do.
+I then had the insight that, as I said, thereafter marked my teaching career: the probable cause for him not being able to use that content could be simply that he didn’t know what to do.

 I went back to the mind map and prepared a second version.
 I changed the organization of the topics to put together a script, a step-by-step guide that could be followed.
 I looked for a logical sequence in that content and found steps like: